cloudfoundry-incubator/quarks-operator/docs/controllers/boshdeployment.md

 >
 > The "Versioned" `Secret` for Instance Group Resolved Properties is referenced by the Instance Group `ExtendedStatefulSets` and `ExtendedJobs`

+Handles deletion:

+- remove all ownership from configurations(ConfigMaps, Secrets)

 ### Generated Variable Reconciler

 Watches for: